• About

 GSS Data 2025 Q1-3

 The Service added that “female employment consistently exceeded male employment, and urban areas recorded higher employment than rural areas.”
-The GSS therefore called on the government to address the challenges the dominant gender in terms of economic activity participation.
+GSS, therefore, called on the government to address the challenges the dominant gender (women) faces in relation to their economic activity participation.

 Contribution to the Main Sectors in Ghana